dvcrn/Sublime-Extended-Tab-Switcher/README.md

-Extended tab switcher for Sublime Text
+Kirikae for Sublime Text
 ==================================================

-**This plugin is inspired by the default tab switcher in netbeans**	 which displays the open files to choose from.
-View all open files (sorted/unsorted) for switching between them.
+Fork of https://github.com/rajeshvaya/Sublime-Extended-Tab-Switcher since that seems pretty inactive

+This plugin is for quickly switching to a given open tab.
+Tabs will be treated as buffers: It shouldn't matter in which window/group they are, switching should be easy.

 ## Key Bindings